 Ms. Hazel oversees International Rivers’s finance, human resources, and office management activities, and serves as a member of International Rivers’s management team.
 Before joining International Rivers in 2002, she worked at a variety of for-profit and nonprofit organizations in the San Francisco Bay Area, including serving as the office administrator at the San Francisco office of the Natural Resources Defense Council.
 She is trained as an herbalist, and holds a Bachelor’s degree in Psychology and a Master’s degree in Theological Studies.

-Mr. Hurwitz coordinates International Rivers' efforts to strengthen and hold dam builders accountable to sustainability commitments, and to improve the risk management practices and social and environmental standards of public and private sector banks, with a special focus on emerging markets.
-Before joining International Rivers in 2011, he worked as a geographer, researching river basin conflicts and policies for climate change mitigation in Brazil's Amazon region.
-He has previously worked with the Rapoport Center for Human Rights to investigate human rights violations in the planning and construction of the Texas-Mexico border wall, and has collaborated with civil society organizations across the world.
-Mr. Hurwitz holds a Master of Arts in Geography and the Environment from the University of Texas at Austin, and a Bachelor of Arts in Sociology from Wesleyan University.
+Mr. Hurwitz coordinates International Rivers' efforts to promote environmental and social standards, to improve the risk management policies of public and private sector banks, and to hold developers to sustainability commitments, with a special focus on emerging markets.
+Before joining International Rivers in 2011, he worked as a geographer, researching climate mitigation and river basin management policy in Brazil's Amazon region.
+He has previously analyzed human rights violations in the energy and infrastructure sectors, and is certified in environmental and social risk analysis and management by the UNEP-FI.
+Mr. Hurwitz holds a Master of Arts in Geography and the Environment from the University of Texas at Austin, a Bachelor of Arts in Sociology from Wesleyan University, and speaks Spanish and Portuguese.
 He tweets @ZacharyHurwitz.

 Mr. Johnson administers and produces multimedia content for International Rivers website.
 Before moving to the Bay Area in 2007, he worked for several years on the IT staff at the Cecil G. Sheps Center for Health Services Research in Chapel Hill.
 Also a composer and musician, Mr. Johnson has composed soundtracks for several award-winning documentary films and performs regularly in the Bay Area and across the U.S. He holds a Bachelor's degree in Political Science and Psychology from the University of North Carolina and a Master of Fine Arts degree in Electronic Music and Intermedia Art from Mills College.